 - Revenue (Target ROAS)

-- From there, you’ll then move to identifying your portfolio constraints.
+- From there, you’ll then identify your portfolio constraints.

 Play around with the portfolio ROI (in this case) and the max daily spend to see what your targets should be.
 Kenshoo will help you identify the right mix, based on your historical data in the selected campaigns.